European shares edge higher led by BT and Repsol

 LONDON/MILAN, May 5 European stock markets edged higher on Thursday, buoyed by encouraging earnings updates including from telecoms group BT and oil company Repsol.

-The pan-European FTSEurofirst 300 index ended 0.3 percent higher after falling 1.2 percent in the previous session to its lowest level in almost a month.
+The pan-European FTSEurofirst 300 index rebounded to stand 0.5 percent higher after falling 1.2 percent in the previous session to its lowest level in almost a month.

 The FTSEurofirst has lost around 10 percent so far in 2016, hit -- like other global stock markets -- by worries about a slowdown in China, the world's second-biggest economy, and uncertainty over future U.S interest rate rises.